 - Matched 3-ton indoor air handler, factory-charged for R-410A

-- Ductwork reconnected and resealed at the air handler, every joint we touched sealed with HVAC-grade mastic
+- Ductwork reconnected and resealed at the air handler, every joint sealed with HVAC-grade mastic

 - Smart thermostat with heat-pump-aware staging

-- New high-voltage disconnect, whip, and a surge protector
+- New high-voltage disconnect, whip, and surge protector

 The refrigerant charge was weighed to factory subcool spec, not topped off until it felt about right.
 That gap is the difference between rated efficiency and roughly 85 percent of it, every hour the unit runs.
 The duct joints got mastic instead of foil tape.
 Tape dries out and lets go in a couple of years.
 Mastic holds for the life of the system.

-We started the system under load, watched it run for an hour to confirm steady-state operation, and walked the homeowner through the new thermostat before packing up.
+We ran the system under load, watched it for an hour to confirm steady-state operation, and walked the homeowner through the new thermostat before packing up.

 The house now heats and cools off a single quiet platform that pulls noticeably less power than the old setup.
-Because it is sized correctly, it runs clean cycles.
-The equipment carries our 10-year parts and 10-year labor warranty plus the Goodman factory equipment warranty.
+Sized correctly, it runs clean cycles.
+The equipment carries our 10-year parts warranty plus a labor warranty (2 years standard, extended to 10 years with our maintenance plan), plus the Goodman factory equipment warranty.